NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/eRSA Windows in the Cloud - user guide--DOCID87.md

 -  On your local desktop, start the Remote Desktop client (it is preinstalled - search in the start menu).

-- In the "Computer" field,enter the IP address of the instance from the previous step click connect.
+- In the "Computer" field, enter the IP address of the instance from the previous step, then click connect.

   ![](images/windowsDOCID87_instance_rdp1.png)

 - You will be prompted to enter a username and password.
-These were supplied by eRSA when you requested the image for a Windows VM.
+These were supplied by eRSA when you requested the image for a Windows VM (this is not the same as your eRSA username and password).

   ![](images/windowsDOCID87_instance_rdp2.png)

 -  You will likely see a warning about accessing a remote computer, so tell your computer that it is ok to trust the VM by clicking "yes"

   ![](images/windowsDOCID87_instance_rdp3.png)